• Skip to primary navigation

 What about the environment?

-The environment also plays a role in how a person looks, how healthy they are and other factors.
-For example, if a person has genes that make them athletic wouldn’t reach their full potential if they were undernourished or lived in an area with high levels of air pollution.
+The environment also plays a role in how a person looks, how healthy they are, and other factors.
+For example, if a person has genes that make them athletic, they wouldn’t reach their full potential if they were undernourished or lived in an area with high levels of air pollution.
 Almost all characteristics are affected by both genetic and environmental factors.

 Genes are not just for humans

-Plants also inherit characteristics from the parent plant via genes.
-Plants are also affected by environmental factors, for example a plant with genes to grow tall won’t grow well in the dark or in poor soil even with genes that predispose it to height.
+Plants inherit characteristics from the parent plant via genes, too.
+They are also affected by environmental factors.
+For example, a plant with genes to grow tall won’t grow well in the dark or in poor soil, even with genes that predispose it to height.

 DNA Models - Model of DNA made with candy for learning about the double helix structure of DNA